Course Title and Description

 While normally a useful and stimulating experience, the practicum should not be considered a substitute for work experience.

-As identified by the student and his/her advisor, the practicum may emphasize a particular aspect or functional service area (e.g., cataloging, serials, reference, maps/GIS, database design, web page development, manuscript or archival processing, records appraisal, materials preservation).
-There are many options, of which the preceding are but a sample.
+As identified by the student and his/her advisor, the practicum may emphasize a particular aspect or functional service area (e.g., cataloging, serials, reference, maps/GIS, database design, web page development, manuscript or archival processing, records appraisal, materials preservation, and other options).

 In considering a practicum experience, students are urged to identify first their long term career interests and, secondly, a practicum which supports those needs and interests.
-Once he understands the student’s interest, the practicum coordinator attempts to identify a practicum site that will meet the student's needs.
-Practicums are often done outside the Knoxville area.
+Once he/she understands the student’s interest, the practicum coordinator attempts assist the student to identify a practicum site that will meet the student's needs.
 Students are always welcome to suggest sites for a practicum.
 Students in the distance-education (DE) contingent of the program should seek sites and supervisors on their own.

 Typically, a practicum experience is three hours of academic credit (150 clock hours), which translates to an average of 10 hours per week of on-site practicum activity (e.g., instruction, work, consultation, supervision, review, evaluation) for one 15-week semester during the regular academic year (i.e., fall and spring semesters).
 This is equivalent to a quarter-time job.
 As noted above, however, scheduling is somewhat flexible.